JustinLove/alchemy_tutor/readme.md

 - 13 alchemy labs in all the main track biomes
 - Remote lab teleports findable in many other biomes
+- Field labs in Overgrowth and Ancient Laboratory
 - 41 experiments, from very basic (cleaning toxic) to very obscure (conversion of metals)
 - +35 experiments if Alchemical Reactions Expansions is loaded.